COSC3020/theory-vs-practice-NolanNachbar/README.md

   actual performance in practice.
 1. Asymptotic analysis mainly considers when input size $n$ gets big, this can be misleading for some functions wehn $n$ is small.
 For example, $n^3 + 2n^2 \in O(n^3)$ versus $100n^2 + 1000 \in O(n^2)$.
 A quick look at the big O for each wculd make you think that the latter is always faster but for small $n$ it's the inverse.
 2. Similar to the previous reason, asymptotic analysis ignores constant factors and the largest componets to a function.
 This can be misleading because some functions with a theoretically better big O can be slower then a theoritically worse function because of though ignored factors.
 For example $n^3 \in O(n^3)$ versus $n^2 + 1000 \in O(n^2)$ from $n = 0, ..., 10$.
-3. Asymptotic analysis could also be misleading when the big O is very bad but the best and average cases are much better.
-An example of this is binary search, where the worst case is $O(n)$ but the average case is $O(log n)$ and the best case is $O(1)$.
+3. Asymptotic analysis could also be misleading when it comes to actually using the algorithms.
+Depending on the language, compiler, and implementation you use, the time to run an algorithm can vary.
+The implementation may be recursive, and the compiler may not be using tail call optimization with hardware contraints.
+This can lead to a very inefficient runtime on one machine, while using a asymptotically less efficient tail recursive algorithm on that same machine will be much faster.

 - Suppose finding a particular element in a binary search tree with 1,000 elements takes 5 seconds.
 Given what you know about the asymptotic complexity of search in a binary search tree, how long would you guess finding the same